-- the specific nature of the instrument traded; - the market where such instrument is traded; - the characteristics of the order relating to the instrument, including the size of the trade relative to other trades in the financial instrument and the need to minimise any possible impact of the order on the market.
+- the characteristics of the order relating to the instrument, including the size of the trade relative to other trades in the financial instrument and the need to minimise any possible impact of the order on the market.

 HSBC maintains a process to review and mitigate any instances of conflicts arising through the normal course of business.
 HSBC ensures that all employees are aware of this process and take reasonable steps to identify conflicts of interest that arise or may arise in the course of providing any regulated activity to a client and which may adversely affect clients' interests.